apache/opendal/website/community/committers/committer.md

 This document primarily serves as a guide for new committers to OpenDAL.

-Upon receiving an invitation email from OpenDAL's PPMC, a new committer should consider whether to accept.
+Upon receiving an invitation email from OpenDAL's PPMC, a new committer should consider whether accepting.
 If they decide in favor, they should select "Reply All" and express their decision.

 ## Submit CLA